raybogman/raybogman.github.io/_posts/2020-12-25-amazon-aws-certified-cloud-practitioner-exam-preparation.md

 ### Why getting AWS Certified?

-Being a member of the <strong>Magento</strong>/<strong>Adobe</strong> company and working on a daily basis with one of the largest ecommerce companies over the world I liked to upscale my knowledge to support them.
+Being a member of the <strong>Magento</strong>/<strong>Adobe</strong> company and working daily with one of the largest e-commerce companies globally I liked to upscale my knowledge to support them.
 Since the future of Magento and Adobe product ain't standing still and new inspiring product releases are ahead of us my goal was to be ready.
-The new <strong>Magento Cloud</strong> and <strong>Adobe AEP (Adobe Experience Platform)</strong> are all based on Amazon AWS this was a no-brainer.
+The new <strong>Magento Cloud</strong> and <strong>[Adobe AEP (Adobe Experience Platform)](https://www.adobe.com/be_nl/experience-platform.html)</strong> are all based on Amazon AWS this was a no-brainer.

 The next journey is to become a certified <strong>AWS Solutions Architect Associate</strong>.
 So many more prep notes to come...